History

 • As State Airworthiness Authority, the Chief of Air Force is responsible for implementing a management system for operational airworthiness and technical airworthiness.
 The establishment of DGTA provides a management system and regulatory framework for state technical airworthiness and this is achieved based on its role as TAA and TAR.
 However, there is currently no management system and regulatory framework for operational airworthiness and the authority for operational airworthiness rest with the respect Service Chief or Director General of SAO.

-• DGTA’s office premise was finally relocated from 18th Floor in Ministry of Defence to 12th floor of TH Selborn building in Jalan Tun Razak, Kuala Lumpur on 16 May 2011 albeit on a short term basis.
-DGTA’s office once again moved to the 8th floor of TH Selborn building on 25 Nov 2011 after the entire floor had been renovated.
-The 8th floor of TH Selborn building now became the final location of DGTA.
+• DGTA’s office was first relocated from the 18th floor of the Ministry of Defence to the 12th floor of the TH Selborn building in Jalan Tun Razak, Kuala Lumpur, on 16 May 2011, as a temporary arrangement.
+On 25 November 2011, following extensive renovations, the office moved to the 8th floor of the same building, which became its permanent location at the time.

 VISION